Liam-Ralph/biomegen/README.md

 This project includes the ability to run in an automated mode.
 There are two ways to do this:

-1. Add arguments when running the Python file.
-With a command like `python3 main.py 1920 1080 100 120 50 5 8 file_path.png`, you can pass arguments
+1. Add arguments when running the main C file.
+With a command like `./main 1920 1080 100 120 50 5 8 file_path.png`, you can pass arguments
-   that will be used by the Python program, skipping over manual inputs.
+   that will be used by the C program, skipping over manual inputs.
 The arguments passed are: map width, map height, map resolution, island abundance, island size, coastline smoothing, cpu processes, and output path.
 Except for the output path, all of these inputs must be integers.
 These arguments are not sanitized, meaning they can be outside of the limits imposed for manual inputs, which can break the program (e.g. a negative map width).
-This option will only print the generation time for the Python program.
+This option will only print the generation time for the C program.

 2. Use the `autorun.c` program and `autorun_tasks.txt`.
-The C program runs the Python program and handles passing arguments.
+The C program runs the main C program and handles passing arguments.
 It gets its instructions from `autorun_tasks.txt`.
 Each line represents one task, empty lines and comments will cause errors.
 Currently, it contains the example task `2:n:n:1920 1080 100 120 50 5 8 file_path.png`.
 The C program will also add statistics, including mean generation time, percentiles, and more.
 Statistics will be saved to the file `autorun_results.csv`.
+The statistics currently there are for comparing versions at this project's website, and can be removed on any clones or forks, but be careful to leave the first line alone.

-     - `2` is the number of repetitions, meaning the Python program will be run twice.
+     - `2` is the number of repetitions, meaning the main C program will be run twice.
 This must be a positive integer.
      - `n` is whether to show the times for each repetition (y/n).
 Yes means each repetition will show the time it took to run upon completion.
 This can be